akshayscu/akshayscu.github.io/README.md

 		*Similarly for the TASKS within the LISTS:*

 		a.
-You can create New TASK by clicking on the 'Add Task'
+You can create New TASK by clicking on the 'Add Task' and *press ENTER* to see the Entry

 		b.
 You can delete the TASK by clicking the 'minus' symbol